HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Lower Bounds for Model Checking

 \section{Lower Bounds for Model Checking}

-In this section, we establish lower bounds on the \HyperATLS{} model checking.
+In this section, we establish lower bounds on the \HyperATLS{} model checking problem.
 Our lower bounds show that strategic quantification in the context of hyperproperties results in a logic that is strictly harder (w.r.t.~model checking) than both a hyperlogic without strategic quantification (such as \HyperLTL{}) and a non-hyper logic with strategic quantification (such as \ATLS{}).
+We establish the following bounds: